Choteau, Montana

-The Montana town is named for French fur merchant, trader and explorer Pierre Chouteau, Jr., who is also the namesake of Chouteau County, Montana (county seat: Fort Benton).
-Fort Pierre, South Dakota and Pierre, South Dakota are also named after Pierre Chouteau, Jr. Originally a trading post established by A. B. Hamilton in 1873, the town was platted in 1883.
+Choteau is named after French fur merchant, trader and explorer Pierre Chouteau Jr., who is also the namesake of Chouteau County, Montana.
+Fort Pierre, South Dakota, and Pierre, South Dakota, are also named after Chouteau.
+Originally a trading post established by A. B. Hamilton in 1873, the town was platted in 1883.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.83 sqmi, all land.
-The Teton River runs nearby, although for some distance upstream of Choteau, it is dry during much of the year.
+According to the United States Census Bureau, the city has an area of 1.83 sqmi, all land.

+The Teton River runs nearby, although for some distance upstream of Choteau it is dry during much of the year.

-U.S. Route 89 and 287 converge in town.
-It is near Freezout Lake.
+Being located along the Rocky Mountain Front, Choteau is near several mountains.
+Some of them are Mount Frazier, Old Baldy, and Rocky Mountain.
+The Ear Mountain Wildlife Management Area seeks to protect local wildlife, especially mule deer and bighorn sheep.

+About 15 mi west is the Teton Pass Ski Area.
+The area has downhill skiing, backcountry skiing, and snowmobile trails.

+Just to the south is Freezout Lake, a bird watcher's paradise.
+Hundreds of thousands of birds gather at the lake during peak migration.
+230 species have been documented at the lake.